gabrielgusn/WiseGoatTRAINEE/readme.md

-#Firts project of the trainee process in Occam Engineering.
+# First project of the trainee process in Occam Engineering.